Five inconvenient truths about slavery that mainstream media will not tell you

-Today we are never told to consider the murderous Persian Empire, the cannibalism of indigenous tribes of North and South America, or the heinous actions under the imperialistic empires.
+Human history is complicated.
+No race stands guiltless, but today, very little is told about the murderous Persian Empire, the cannibalism of indigenous tribes of North and South America, or the heinous actions under the imperialistic empires.

 Instead, we’re told that slavery is a white phenomenon.

 Slavery is happening in Africa now